ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 ```

-#### Insights:

 #

 File: sleepDay_merged

 ```
---to look at the number of rows
+-- look at the number of rows
 SELECT COUNT (*)
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`;
+FROM sleepDay_merged;

---to check for the number of users
+-- check for the number of users
 SELECT COUNT (DISTINCT Id) AS total_users
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`;
+FROM sleepDay_merged;

---to check for duplicates
+-- check for duplicates
 SELECT Id, SleepDay
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 GROUP BY Id, SleepDay
-HAVING COUNT(*) > 1
+HAVING COUNT(*) > 1;

--- to check for rows without user ID
+-- check for rows without user ID
 SELECT COUNT (Id)
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 WHERE Id IS NULL;

--- to look at number of sleep days recorded per user SELECT Id, COUNT(SleepDay) as sleep_days,
+-- number of sleep days recorded per user
+SELECT Id, COUNT(SleepDay) as sleep_days,
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 GROUP BY Id
 ORDER BY sleep_days ASC;

--- to separate out date & time columns and extract day of week SELECT Id,
+-- separate out date & time columns and extract day of week SELECT Id,
 CAST (SleepDay AS DATE) AS date,
 FORMAT_TIMESTAMP ('%A',SleepDay) AS day_of_week,
 CAST (SleepDay AS TIME) AS time
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`;
+FROM sleepDay_merged;

---to calculate total sleep minutes per user
+-- total sleep minutes per user
 SELECT DISTINCT Id,
 SUM(TotalMinutesAsleep) as minutes_asleep
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged;

--- to calculate number of days of sleep tracked by each user as well as minimum, maximum and average time sleeping and average time in bed
+-- number of days of sleep tracked by each user as well as minimum, maximum and average time sleeping and average time in bed SELECT Id,
-SELECT Id,
 COUNT (Id) AS num_days_sleep_tracked,
 ROUND (AVG (TotalMinutesAsleep) /60, 2) AS  avg_hours_asleep,
 ROUND (MIN (TotalMinutesAsleep) /60.0,2) AS min_hours_asleep,
 ROUND (MAX (TotalMinutesAsleep) /60,2) AS max_hours_asleep,
 ROUND (AVG (TotalTimeInBed) / 60,2) AS avg_hours_inBed
-from `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 GROUP BY Id;

--- calculate percentage of time in bed as sleeping SELECT DISTINCT Id,
+-- percentage of time in bed as sleeping
+SELECT DISTINCT Id,
 CAST (SleepDay AS DATE) AS date,
 ROUND (TotalMinutesAsleep/TotalTimeInBed * 100) AS percent_time_sleeping,
 ROUND ((TotalTimeInBed-TotalMinutesAsleep)/TotalTimeInBed * 100) AS percent_time_awake
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 ORDER BY percent_time_awake DESC;

---to calculate time and percentage of time asleep vs. awake in bed SELECT DISTINCT Id,
+--time and percentage of time asleep vs. awake in bed SELECT DISTINCT Id,
 CAST (SleepDay AS DATE) AS date,
 SUM (TotalMinutesAsleep) as minutes_asleep,
 ROUND (TotalMinutesAsleep/TotalTimeInBed * 100) AS percent_time_sleeping,
 SUM (TotalTimeInBed-TotalMinutesAsleep) AS time_awake, ROUND ((TotalTimeInBed - TotalMinutesAsleep)/TotalTimeInBed * 100) AS percent_time_awake
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 GROUP BY Id, SleepDay, TotalMinutesAsleep, TotalTimeInBed ORDER BY Id;

---Average Sleep Time per user
+--average Sleep Time per user
 SELECT Id,
 ROUND (AVG(TotalMinutesAsleep)/60,0) as avg_sleep_time_hour,
 ROUND (AVG(TotalTimeInBed)/60,0) as avg_time_bed_hour,
 ROUND (AVG(TotalTimeInBed - TotalMinutesAsleep)) as avg_hours_wasted_in_bed
-FROM `my-project-number-1-367520.bellabeat_analysis.sleepDay_merged`
+FROM sleepDay_merged
 GROUP BY Id;
 ```

+#### Insights: